Emerging deadly viruses and their glycoproteins - From infection to vaccines and antivirals

 A perspective on viral vaccine immunity and the issue of disease enhancement

 Ann Arvin, MD, is the Lucile Salter Packard Professor of Pediatrics and Professor of Microbiology and Immunology, Stanford University.
 Dr. Arvin’s laboratory investigates the molecular virology of varicella zoster virus (VZV) pathogenesis.
 Her clinical research has focused on immune responses of infants and children to viral infections and vaccines, including VZV, measles and influenza vaccines, and herpes simplex virus and cytomegalovirus.
+She is a senior research advisor, Vir Biotechnology, and has consulted for several vaccine companies.
 Her committee service related to infectious diseases, vaccines and policy has included: NIAID Director’s Advisory Council; National Vaccine Advisory Committee; NAM (IOM) Committee on the Scientific Uses of Variola Virus, Chair; WHO Steering Committee on Research Related to Measles Vaccines, Chair; NIAID Blue Ribbon Panel on Influenza; President’s Council on Science and Technology Influenza Working Groups; NAS/NRC Committees on Policy and Global Affairs and Science, Technology and Law and Board on Life Sciences.
 She was chief of Infectious Diseases, Packard Children’s Hospital (1984-2006).
 Dr. Arvin is a fellow of the American Academy of Arts & Sciences, the National Academy of Medicine, the American Association for the Advancement of Science, the Academy of the American Society for Microbiology, the Association of American Physicians and the American Pediatric Society.
 She received degrees from Brown University (AB), Brandeis University (MA), and the University of Pennsylvania (MD) and postdoctoral fellowship training at the University of California, San Francisco and Stanford University School of Medicine.

 Judith Breuer is a Professor of Virology at UCL and Clinical lead for Virology at Great Ormond Street Hospital for Children.
 Her research interests include the development of high throughput pathogen sequencing directly from clinical material for the analysis of pathogen evolution and identification of pathogen genetic determinants of clinical disease.
 Professor Breuer has worked for many years evaluating on varicella zoster virus and its vaccine.
 Her work has elucidated many aspects of VZV natural history and pathogenesis.
 Professor Breuer’s use of combined host and viral transcriptomics uncovered the requirement of VZV replication for keratinocyte differentiation and identified new epidermal signalling pathways associated with replication not only of VZV but other skin viruses.
 The application of enriched transcriptomics to early post mortem human trigeminal ganglia led her group to discover the canonical VZV latency transcript.
 More recently Professor Breuer has developed diagnostic metagenomic methods for pathogen discovery in patients with undetected infections of the brain, widening this recently to other samples. through her clinical work she has developed a pipeline for the evaluation of new and repurposed drugs, including combinations for treatment of serious viral infections particularly in immunocompromised individuals.
 In the absence of data from clinical trials her work has focussed on a personalised medicine approach to characterising the efficacy of novel treatments using genomics, in vitro and in vivo pharmacokinetics, pharmacodynamics measurements complemented by animal models.
 The methods developed have been applied to studies of antivirals used to treat SARS-CoV-2.
 Professor Breuer chairs the Joint Committee on Vaccines and Immunisation Varicella zoster vaccine subcommittees and the Immunocompromised Working Group.
 Professor Breuer is a member of the UK MHRA Expert working group on Covid vaccines, the SAGE subcommittee on Hospital Onset Covid Infection and the COG-UK steering group.